-1.54 Mismatch - A situation when either the anticipated Gas supply to a Pool or Pools or the Company’s capacity in such Pool or Pools will not match the anticipated demands of Retail Customers in such Pool or Pools.
+1.55 Mismatch - A situation when either the anticipated Gas supply to a Pool or Pools or the Company’s capacity in such Pool or Pools will not match the anticipated demands of Retail Customers in such Pool or Pools.

-1.55 Mismatch Order - An order by the Company to Poolers that because a Demand Mismatch or a Supply Mismatch is anticipated at a designated Pool or Pools, Poolers are required to take the action specified by the Company in the order.
+1.56Mismatch Order - An order by the Company to Poolers that because a Demand Mismatch or a Supply Mismatch is anticipated at a designated Pool or Pools, Poolers are required to take the action specified by the Company in the order.

+TERMS OF SERVICE

+All Rate Schedules

+Original Sheet No. 1.5

+Effective: July 1, 1998

-1.56 Month - The period beginning on the first Day of a calendar month and ending on the beginning of the first Day of the next succeeding calendar month.
+1.57 Month - The period beginning on the first Day of a calendar month and ending on the beginning of the first Day of the next succeeding calendar month.

-1.57 Person - Any corporation, whether public or private; company; individual; firm; partnership; or association.
+1.58 Person - Any corporation, whether public or private; company; individual; firm; partnership; or association.